Help us improve your experience.

 Self-Driven Actions Time Series Graph

-You can use the time series graph on the Marvis Actions page to view historical patterns or trends for self-driven actions at the site or organization level, The graph displays the number of self-driven actions generated for a site or organization for the selected time range.
+You can use the time series graph on the Marvis Actions page to view historical patterns or trends for self-driven actions at the site or organization level.
+The graph displays the number of self-driven actions generated for a site or organization for the selected time range.

 Click Self-Driven to view the automatically resolved issues.
 Note that the Self-Driven option is hidden for actions without the self-driving capability.

-Self-Driving Switch Actions
+Self-Driving Wired Actions

-Self-Driving AP Actions
+Self-Driving Wireless Actions

-For APs, the self-driving capability is available for the Non-Compliant action.
-If you enabled the self-driving capability for this action, Marvis automatically initiates the firmware upgrade on the APs.
+• Non-Compliant—If you enabled the self-driving capability for this action, Marvis automatically initiates the firmware upgrade on the APs.

 Automatic upgrade involves upgrading one AP at a time during periods of low network usage at a site to minimize network downtime and impact to users.
 Consequently, if multiple APs need to be upgraded, the process might take a few days as Marvis upgrades one AP in a 24-hour window during periods of low site usage to avoid creating any network coverage issues.

-Self-Driving WAN Edge Actions
+Self-Driving WAN Actions

 For WAN Edges, the self-driving capability is available for the following actions: